tanglrHello/AutoDictation/README.md

 Attention, dict.txt is encoded as a utf-8 file.
-You should put a word pair in a line, with a blank character (' ' or '\t' are both ok).
+You should put a word pair in a line, using a tab('\t') to separate Chinese word and English word.
 Like the examole given in dict.txt ( the first word will be shown to you, and you should input the second word interactively ):

 	惊厥	convulsion
 	腺癌	adenocarcinoma